umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 As a workaround, you can either

 * Migrate to version 8.5 as a first step, and then post-migration, carry out a normal Umbraco upgrade to the latest version of Umbraco 8, or

-or:

-Install the following community Nuget Package: https://www.nuget.org/packages/ProWorks.Umbraco8.Migrations into your V8 project before running the migration (no configuration required).
-This package was created by the awesome Umbraco Gold Partner [ProWorks](https://www.proworks.com/) and patches the migration process so you can migrate directly from V7.latest to V8.6+ without encountering the above issue (and other issues too! #h5yr)
+* Install the following community Nuget Package: [ProWorks Umbraco 8 Migrations](https://www.nuget.org/packages/ProWorks.Umbraco8.Migrations) into your V8 project before running the migration (no configuration required).
+This package was created by Umbraco Gold Partner [ProWorks](https://www.proworks.com/) and patches the migration process so you can migrate directly from the latest Umbraco 7 to V8.6+ without encountering the above issue (and other issues too #h5yr).

 ### Third party property editors